mozilla/glean/docs/user/debugging.md

-# Debugging products using the Glean SDK
+# Debugging products using the Glean SDK for Android

 The Glean SDK exports the `GleanDebugActivity` that can be used to toggle debugging features on or off.
 Users can invoke this special activity, at run-time, using the following [`adb`](https://developer.android.com/studio/command-line/adb) command: